martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 **TL;DR** Arel behaviour has not changed in examined examples - everything that worked in Rails 6 will work in Rails 7.

 # Does my old Arel queries work in Rails 7
 I will admit a little secret - I like using _Arel_ (A Relational Algebra) as a Rails developer.
-Currently (November 2021 (this have taken a while to write)) it seems that _Arel_ has reached it's 10th version and is a member of Rails codebase.
+Currently _Arel_ has reached it's 10th version and is a member of Rails codebase.
-There have been a lot of rumors floating around about breaking changes for this private Rails API.
+There have been a lot of rumors floating around about breaking changes for this _private_ Rails API.
 How true are those rumors and will our favorite _Arel_ requests still work in future - that is a question that I wanted to find some answers to.

 Small disclaimer: do not use _Arel_ if you are not prepared to follow development of it and solve issues when upgrading Rails.
 It is a powerful tool, but as one web swinging superhero's uncle once said: _with great power comes great responsibilities_.

-![Database structure](/files/does_arel_work_in_rails_7/database_structure.png)

 The method for madness below - just two applications connected to the same database and some queries inspired by my past applications.
+Although dates in examples are 2021-11, this still holds true to newly released rails 7.0.1 (as of January 2022).

-This application has simple data structure: we have table users, which has id and username, articles which has id, author_id (the same user), subject and body, and comments with id, content, article_id, parent_id (other comments if nested) and commenter_id (some record from user) + created_at and updated_at timestamps for each of the tables.
+We will use simple data structure: we have table users, which has id and username, articles which has id, author_id (the same user), subject and body, and comments with id, content, article_id, parent_id (other comments if nested) and commenter_id (some record from user) + created_at and updated_at timestamps for each of the tables.
 Please understand - the data structure is just for illustration and not for some serious work.
 Please do not judge me on this.

+![Database structure](/files/does_arel_work_in_rails_7/database_structure.png)

 All the tables have their own appropriate models: User, Article and Comment.
 I added some data, you can see in the seed file.
 And there is tests covering it.

 ## Where I can play with code

 The github repo [dis-button/arel_for_rails](https://github.com/dis-button/arel_for_rails) contains all the code used.
 Just docker-compose up and create, migrate and seed db and you are set to go.
-Only weird thing - that logic specific code is in the “general” folder which parts are mounted as volumes in docker (it might sound daunting, but definitely are not).
+Only weird thing - the common application code (models, service objects and specs) is in the “/general/...” folder, which contains parts to be mounted as volumes in docker (it might sound daunting, but basically - general folder - code - rails application folders - just to execute the code).

 All of the code is divided into service objects.
-For example, the final version of Simple Requests Finding user is in general/app/services/simple_requests/finding_user.rb in each of the rails app folders.
+For example, the final version of Simple Requests Finding user is in general/app/services/simple_requests/finding_user.rb.

-If you want to use code mentioned in this or parts of it - go for it, but mention would be appreciated!
+If you want to use code mentioned in this or parts of it - go for it, if you discuss it somewhere some mention would be appreciated!

 For everything there are specs, if you want to just make changes and run - more info in README of that git repo.

 ## 1. SIMPLE REQUESTS
 ### Finding user
-The simplest request that you can ash - when value is one of the expected.
-For example: let's find a user with the username of “martins.kruze”.
+The simplest request that you can ask - let's find a user with the username of “martins.kruze”.
 (I know that you can do the thing with rails ActiveRecord query User.find_by(username: “martins.kruze”), but where is the fun in that?
 #### Arel query
 ```ruby
 Application::User.find_by(Application::User.arel_table[:username].eq('martins.kruze'))